-The first thing to remember is Island peak is going to be a different climbing challenge than what you see on you tube the terrain, route and glacier change from season to season.
-Specific technical training is needed for climbing Island Peak.
+The first thing to remember is that Island Peak is constantly changing.
+The route, terrain and the glacier changes from one season to the next.
+Specific technical training is needed to be safe climbing Island Peak.
 We do require that everyone is comfortable using a jumar and competent using a figure of 8 and moving between fixed lines.
 This is a requirement to join one of our trips.
-There have been a number of deaths in recent years so having the correct itinerary, acclimatization and professionals around you will make all the different.
+There have been a number of deaths in recent years so having the correct itinerary, acclimatization and professionals around you will make all the difference.

 Be Physically Ready for Island Peak

-When it comes to mountaineering you do want to be training harder than you think.
+When it comes to mountaineering, you want to be training harder than you think.
 You could encounter an ice wall with no rest for your calves.
-You could encounter deep snow and you need to be fully prepared for the hard slog.
-I have been on summit attempt from high camp to the summit and back to Chuckung in twelve hours.
-I have also been on summit attempt from High camp and only making it back to Base Camp in 19 hours.
-When it comes to any mountaineering trip you need to be in excellent physical shape so that you can be ready for whatever is thrown at you.
+You could encounter deep snow, either way, you need to be fully prepared for the hard slog.
+The conditions could be such that you could have over a twelve hour summit day before getting back to Base Camp or Chuckung.
+Likewise, we have had teams have 19 hour summit days!
+When it comes to any mountaineering trip, you need to be in excellent physical shape so that you can be ready for whatever is thrown at you.

 Island Peak is not trekking.
 You need to be fully trained and prepared and always in control.
-There is specific training needed for a safe Island Peak is needed in preparation for the climb.
-As you can see in our video’s, the steep challenges of Island peak require respect and specific physical conditioning and mountaineering skills.
+Watch more videos There is specific training needed for a safe and successful Island Peak climb.
+As you can see in our videos, the steep challenges of Island peak require respect and specific physical conditioning and mountaineering skills.
 If you are signed up to one of our climbs we are available to help you get the best and current information on this climb.

 Specific Training for Island Peak

-Fitness is important but being lean, lighter, stronger and fast is really important when climbing these big mountains.
-Do not under estimate this Island peak challenge.
+Fitness is important, but being lean, lighter and strong is really important when climbing these big mountains.
+Do not under estimate this Island Peak challenge.
 Read some REVIEWS from our trips.
 We recommend physical training 5/6 days a week.
 Focus on two main elements of building strength and endurance in your targeted heart rate zones.
 We can help you understand the training requires for Island Peak.

 Build up Your Training Over Time

-My recommendation is to training 5 days a week.
+Our recommendation is to be training 6 days a week.
 One day should be dedicated to long hikes up and down hills with a weighted backpack building up to 1,000m/ 3,280 feet.
-Train on a stair master and incline treadmill 4 days a week start with minimal weight in your back pack 5kg/ 11lbs.
-We recommend slowly building up to carrying 15kg/ 33lbs.
-You need to train to specific heart rates.
-So doing a fitness test is a very good idea prior to developing a training plan.
-You should be doing most of your training in your endurance zone.
-Building from 1 to 2 hours per day for 4 sessions.
+Train on a stair master 4 – 5 days a week, starting with minimal weight in your backpack 5kg/ 11lbs.
+Then, we recommend slowly building up to carrying 15kg/ 33lbs.
+You need to train to specific heart rates, therefore doing a fitness test is a very good idea prior to developing a training plan.
+You should be doing most of your training in the endurance zone.
+Building from 1 to 1 hour 30 minutes per day for four or five sessions a week.

-You also need a longer endurance session once per week and a day or two days off for recovery.
+Also, you need a longer endurance session, once per week.
 This longer endurance session is best completed up and down hills with weight in your backpack.
 However, if you do not have access to hills.
 It can be done on a bike doing a long ride or in the gym mixing up the machines you use at very targeted heart rates.
 We can help you figure this one out to suit your specific situation.

 You should be looking at building from 6 to 12+ hours of training per week.
-Each month you should be looking to increase the weight you carry and the time spent doing the activity.
-After 2 months you should start adding in some weight training developing your quads, calves, and core.
-In the last 2 months you should consider adding in internal training while you are still doing the endurance training building up the weight you are carrying.
+Each month you should be trying to increase the weight you carry and the time spent doing the activity.
+After 2 months, you should start adding in some weight training, developing your quads, calves, and core.
+In the last 2 months, you should consider adding in interval training, all while you are still doing the endurance training building up the weight you are carrying.

 Strength and Endurance Training

-Your Island peak summit day could be 12 – 16+ hours depending on conditions so you need to have the strength and endurance to be able to manage this long day after walking 13 days to get to this point and you still have to walk 50+km back to Lukla.
+Your Island peak summit day could be 12 – 16+ hours, depending on conditions.
+Therefore, you need to have the strength and endurance to be able to manage this long day after walking 13 days to get to this point.
+Also, remember that you will then still have to walk 50+km back to Lukla.
 If you are signing up to one of our Island peak climbs, we will be available as needed to help you.
-We want to make sure you are getting the experience needed for this exciting and challenging climb.
+We want to make sure you are getting the correct information needed for this exciting and challenging climb.
 CONTACT US today for further information.